-More importantly, proper execution of rudder commands should not be limited to cadets and ratings.
+Furthermore, proper execution of rudder commands should not be limited to cadets or ratings.
 Deck Officers too must know them very well.

-This is important in punctually identifying helmsman or Pilot mistake that may lead to accidents.
+This is vital in punctually identifying a helmsman or Pilot mistake that may lead to accidents.

 Standardizing Helm Orders